CrackTheHack/Ssh-Bomb-Script/README.md

 #Version: 2.2

-#This Tool is Created for Penetration To My Instituate Network.
+#This Tool is Created for Penetration Testing To My Instituate Network.

     			*!___CONFIGRATION___!*